ckurau/naive-mean-reversion/README-nmr.md

 Loss streak trades (45.8% of all trades) account for -$13.98M total P&L. Non-streak trades (54.2%) account for +$14.65M.
 The edge is entirely in non-streak periods.

-**Why reducing streak exposure fails:** After 3+ consecutive losses, the strategy is in a market regime where entries are catching falling knives.
+**Why reducing streak exposure fails:** After 3+ consecutive losses, the strategy catches falling knives.
 BUT these same clustered-loss windows are immediately followed by the largest recovery periods.
 Every filter that reduces streak exposure also reduces crash-recovery entries.
-2019, 2020, and 2021 -- the three best years -- each began with a loss cluster that triggered streak filters, then recovered violently.
+2019, 2020, and 2021 each began with a loss cluster that triggered streak filters, then recovered violently.
 Blocking entries during that window costs more than the streak losses saved.

 ### SPY bear regime analysis